—

 As an educator, Hannah has taught saxophone and jazz fundamentals to many different age groups.
 She has taught masterclasses for Shell Lake Arts Camp and various high schools throughout Minnesota and Wisconsin with her band, Summit Blue.
 She directed Jazz 4 at UWEC for 3 consecutive semesters, teaching peers about Big Band music and improvisation, and directed the orchestra for Cabaret, a student led variety show at UWEC.
 She has also been a private instructor for several years.

 Hannah has had many opportunities to showcase her composing and arranging, whether it be for a pit orchestra, big band, small group jazz ensemble, or gospel choir horn section.
-Her upcoming album, “The Greatest of these is Love,” will feature mostly originals that she has been crafting throughout her undergrad degree.
-She has also composed several tunes for her band, Summit Blue, which she started with her friends from school and has recorded two albums with.
+Her album, “The Greatest of these is Love,” features mostly original music inspired by her life and faith.
+She has also composed several tunes for her band, Summit Blue, which she started with her friends from Eau Claire and has recorded two albums with.

 Having a wide variety of musical influences such as Straight Ahead Jazz, Contemporary Jazz, Gospel, Rnb, Pop, Classical, Praise and Worship, and many more, Hannah’s style has been described as “soulful,” and “intentional.”
 She believes that music can heal souls and connect people, and wants her music to inspire others and convey a larger message of love, healing, and passion.